CumulusNetworks/docs/content/cumulus-linux-42/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/EVPN-Multihoming.md

 - Each interface (bond) needs its own `es-id`.
 - Static and LACP bonds can be associated with an `es-id`.

 A *designated forwarder* (DF) is elected for each Ethernet segment.
 The DF is responsible for forwarding flooded traffic received via the VXLAN overlay to the locally attached Ethernet segment.
-You can specify a preference (using the `df-pref` option) on an Ethernet segment for the DF election.
-The EVPN VTEP with the highest `df-pref` setting becomes the DF.
+You can specify a preference (using the `es-df-pref` option) on an Ethernet segment for the DF election.
+The EVPN VTEP with the highest `es-df-pref` setting becomes the DF.

 NCLU generates the EVPN-MH configuration and reloads FRR and `ifupdown2`.
 The configuration appears in both the `/etc/network/interfaces` file and in `/etc/frr/frr.conf` file.